 RS232 Port: The Rotel A14 integrated amplifier can be controlled via RS232 for integration with automation systems.
 The RS232 input accepts a standard straight DB-9 Male-to-Female cable.

-Ethernet Port: The rear-panel Etherent (RJ45) jack on the back of the integrated amp allows IP control for integrated with automation systems.
-The Ethernet jack alslo allows software udpates to be downloaded from the internet.
+Ethernet Port: The rear-panel Ethernet (RJ45) jack on the back of the integrated amp allows IP control for integrated with automation systems.
+The Ethernet jack also allows software updates to be downloaded from the internet.

 Auto Power Modes: The Rotel A14 integrated amp offers Auto Signal Sensing and Auto Standby for automatic on and off.